An iterative technique for bounding derivatives of solutions of Stein equations: Introduction

 However, for many Stein equations in the literature, this approach cannot be applied or is not tractable.
 This can either be because the Stein operator cannot be viewed as the generator of a Markov diffusion process (for example, the Stein operator for the product of three of more independent standard normals \cite{gaunt pn}) or because a simple formula is not available for $(P_th)^{(k)}(x)$ (for example, the variance-gamma Stein operator; see Section 3.3.2 of \cite{gaunt thesis}).
 In such cases, estimates for the solution and its derivatives are usually obtained via analytic methods, by which formulas for the solution and its derivatives are derived, and these quantities are then bounded through technical calculations.
 This is often a tedious and lengthy process, which usually only yields bounds on lower order derivatives.

 In recent years, Stein's method has been adapted to a number of distributions for which the Stein operator is a higher order linear differential operator.
-Second order operators have been obtained for the Laplace \cite{pike}, variance-gamma \cite{gaunt vg} and PRR distributions \cite{pekoz}, whilst operators of order greater than two have been for the distribution of mixed products of independent normal, beta and gamma random variables \cite{gaunt pn}, \cite{gaunt ngb}.
+Second order operators have been obtained for the Laplace \cite{pike}, variance-gamma \cite{gaunt vg} and PRR (Pek\"oz-R\"ollin-Ross) distributions \cite{pekoz}, whilst operators of order greater than two have been for the distribution of mixed products of independent normal, beta and gamma random variables \cite{gaunt pn}, \cite{gaunt ngb}, \cite{gms16}, and for the distribution of a general linear combination of independent centered gamma random variables \cite{aaps16}.

 These higher order Stein operators have simple coefficients, so bounding the quantity $\mathbb{E}[Lf(W)]$ via various coupling techniques is often quite tractable.
 However, solving the Stein equation and obtaining estimates for the derivatives of the solution is often a challenging problem.
 Indeed, to date, there do not exist uniform bounds for the derivatives of the solution of the general variance-gamma Stein equation.